Hayabusa: Mission firsts

-Other spacecraft, notably Galileo and NEAR Shoemaker (both launched by NASA), had visited asteroids before, but the Hayabusa mission was the first attempt to return an asteroid sample to Earth for analysis.
+NASA's Galileo and NEAR Shoemaker spacecraft had visited asteroids before, but the Hayabusa mission was the first one to return an asteroid sample to Earth for analysis.

-In addition, Hayabusa was the first spacecraft designed to deliberately land on an asteroid and then take off again (NEAR Shoemaker made a controlled descent to the surface of 433 Eros in 2000, but it was not designed as a lander and was eventually deactivated after it arrived).
+Hayabusa was the first spacecraft designed to deliberately land on an asteroid and then take off again (NEAR Shoemaker made a controlled descent to the surface of 433 Eros in 2000, but it was not designed as a lander and was eventually deactivated after it arrived).
 Technically, Hayabusa was not designed to "land"; it simply touches the surface with its sample capturing device and then moves away.
 However, it was the first craft designed from the outset to make physical contact with the surface of an asteroid.
 Junichiro Kawaguchi of the Institute of Space and Astronautical Science was appointed to be the leader of the mission.

-Despite its designer's intention of a momentary contact, Hayabusa did land and sit on the asteroid surface for about 30 minutes (see timeline below).
+Despite its designer's intention for momentary contact, Hayabusa landed and sat on the asteroid surface for about 30 minutes (see below).